 Kids eager to use a $20 bill to buy something costing $19.95 often forget about sales tax.
 Math word problems using sales tax will help them remember:

 Allison has $5 and wants to buy a pack of Pokemon cards that cost $4.49.
 The sales tax is 7 percent; will she have enough money to buy the cards?

 To get the answer, students will need to multiply $4.49 by 0.07 and then add the result to $4.49.
 The rounded answer is $4.80, so yes, Allison can buy the cards.

 Here’s another example of multiple operations involving decimals combined into one math word problem.

 Assume that your town has no sales tax on food …

 Organic cantaloupes cost $3.99 per melon, and non-organic cantaloupes cost $2.45 each.
 If you bought five organic melons, how much more would they cost than five regular ones?

-The first thing to do is multiply $3.99 by 5 to get $19.95.
+To find the answer, the first thing you must do is multiply $3.99 by 5 to get $19.95.
 Then, compute that five non-organic cantaloupes will cost $12.45.
 From there simply subtract the lower number from the higher to get the answer of $7.70.

-Do your kids struggle with decimal word problems?
+Do your kids struggle with decimals or other math word problems?

 Consider enrolling them in an online tutoring program to help them master math problems that once caused them to struggle.